Skip to content

 Best Waterski for Advanced Course Skiers: Radar Vapor Pro Build

-Our top pick for advanced course skiers is the Radar Vapor Pro Build, which comes in lagoon blue and gun metal color options.
+Our top pick for advanced course skiers is the Radar Vapor Pro Build, which comes in stealth and alpine color options.
 Its PMI core is a lightweight high-density foam that is faster and more responsive than other core options on the market.
 The Vapor Pro also features Textreme Carbon, Radar's lightest composite.

 The Radar Vapor Pro carries speed like no other ski and is recommended for 32 to 36-mph advanced skiers.
 There are no package options for the Vapor Pro, but it pairs excellently with front and rear Vector Boa bindings.